 This dough has been kneaded longer than a traditional deep dish dough and has more in common with basic pizza dough or Chicago Thin Crust dough.

-Second difference & unique to this style of pizza is the caramelized cheese on the outer crust.
+The second difference, and unique to this style of Chicago pizza, is the caramelized cheese on the outer crust.

 This is created by draping cheese all the way up the edges of the pizza pan (see photo below), which melts down into the outer edge of the dough, along with some of the sauce during baking and chars to perfection.
 This characteristic will either make you love or hate this pizza, depending on your tastebuds.

 Want to try making this style at home?

 Download the recipe at the link below the food porn.